ucsf-wynton/wynton-website-hpc/docs/get-started/access-cluster.md

 # Login

-The Wynton cluster can only be accessed from within the UCSF network via standard SSH.
-If you are outside, make sure you are connected via the [UCSF VPN].
+The Wynton cluster can be accessed via standard SSH protocols.
+Since access is restricted to computers on the UCSF network, make sure you are first connected via the [UCSF VPN], if you are outside.

 ## Instructions

 To log into the cluster, assuming your user name is `alice` (case sensitive), do the following:

-1. open a terminal (called 'Terminal' on macOS and common Linux distributions), and
+1. open a terminal (called 'Terminal' on macOS and most Linux distributions), and
 2. at the terminal prompt, type `ssh alice@{{ site.login.hostname }}` and press ENTER.
 3. when prompted, enter your Wynton password.